cellister/Film-Investment-Analysis-Project/README.md

 * **Most successful release months are May, June, November, and December**
 * **The most profitable movies are 85-125 minutes in length**

-It's important to note that any business recommendations derived from data analysis should be accompanied by careful consideration of the specific context, legal and regulatory requirements, and limitations of the dataset.
-Additionally, these recommendations should be subject to ongoing evaluation and refinement based on updated data and emerging industry practices.

 # Data Understanding

 Some media databases provide public data that includes various data about historical and current films both domestically and internationally.
 Each database has a variety of variables some of which may match other databases.
-The quantity of data provided was excllent, however, the quality of these various datasets were weak.
+The quantity of data provided was excellent, however, the quality of these various datasets were weak.

 Overview of dataset: